-- The Browns face the Kansas City Chiefs in Week 1 of the NFL season.
+- The Browns lost to the Kansas City Chiefs in Week 1 of the NFL season.

 - Their Week 13 bye is set between difficult matchups against the Baltimore Ravens (Nov.
 28 and Dec.
 12).

-- Sportsnaut predicts the Browns will end the season with an impressive 13-4 record.
+- Sportsnaut originally predicted the Browns will end the season with an impressive 13-4 record.

 All our predictions are based on the Browns keeping and starting these key players:

 - RB – Nick Chubb, Kareem Hunt